Pitt-Technical-Communications/Ski-Patrol-App/README.md

 6. Wrote server-side code to capture accident reports from the iOS application.
 7. Created LICENSE and README files.
 8. Started coding a website for non-apple users to use the service.
+## Updating the Project
+In the case that this application, website, and/or server become outdated, one may need to update these systems.
+### 1. Updating the server
+All of the server code is written in C++.
+It uses the C++ boost/asio library to send and recieve messages over TCP/IP.
+To update the serverside code, you will have to look into the "Server" directory.
+### 2. Updating the iOS app
+The iOS application is written in Swift.
+The easiest way to edit this application is to open xCode (on MacOS) and edit the UI of the app.
+All of the swift code is contained in the "Report-Accident" directory
+### 3. Updating the website
+The webiste code is written in HTML/CSS/JavaScript.
+The code for this is contained in the "report-website" directory.
 ## Goals
 * Currently this application is only compatable with iOS.
 We wish to create a similar form on a website to accomidate android and other users.
 * We plan to help Seven Springs Ski Patrol implement this project for use starting Winter 2020.